Why you should update stale content (and how to do it)

 Facts and figures may be readily shared, provided that you don’t copy the exact wording that was used in the original article.
 For example, if you were to read an article about the most recent interest rate cut, you may decide to write an article on the topic for your own website.
 In this case, the fact that the repo rate cut which took place in July 2020 took South Africa’s prime lending rate to 7% is a fact, and Google will never penalise you for stating a fact.
 The way the rate cut is described and interpreted, however, should not be duplicated.

 Pair your content with permitted images

 Thanks to the proliferation of websites offering stock images – some of which are free to use – it is generally easy to find a great image.
+Websites like Freepik provide a huge library of pictures that will complement any general article that you write.
 However, it can be a lot trickier in the real estate industry.
 If you are writing an article about a small town in the Free State, for example, there may not be any stock image available.
 This is where the temptation can arise to borrow an image that you find on Google Images.
 This may not be done without the permission of the photographer.
 Crediting the photographer in a situation where it proves impossible to reach him or her is not enough.
 If you can’t get permission, don’t use that photograph.